Rallying the Troops: A World War I Commemoration

 Volume II (414 pages) contains a foreword by Major General Gordon Maitland AO, OBE RFD ED (Ret’d), a distinguished military historian and doyen of the veteran community.
 This volume contains biographical entries for Ku-ring-gai veterans with names beginning G to K. Other chapters include the extensive training undergone both in Australia and overseas, the Engineer Officers Training School at Roseville that attracted students from all over Australia, and our veterans’ participation in the major campaigns and battles in the Middle East, and on the Western Front at Fromelles, Pozières, Mouquet Farm and Bullecourt.

-Appendices include the Australian military structure in World War I, an illustrated glossary of terms, lists of those who lost their lives and where they are buried or commemorated, and of our decorated.
-The names of all our volunteers are listed separately.
+The volumes contain appendices including the Australian military structure in World War I, an illustrated glossary of terms, honours and awards, lists of those who lost their lives and where they are buried or commemorated, and the decorated.
+The names of all WWI Ku-ring-gai volunteers are listed separately.

-Volumes III and IV are planned for release by November 2018.Table of Contents for Volume I
+Volume IV is planned for release by November 2018.Table of Contents for Volume I

 Index to Volume I